Skylab VII

 Skylab VII is the seventh studio album by the Brazilian musician Rogério Skylab, the seventh in his series of ten eponymous, numbered albums.
-It was self-released in 2007, and counted with guest appearances by musicians Maurício Pereira (vocalist and saxophonist of the duo Os Mulheres Negras), Zé Felipe and Marlos Salustiano (bassist and keyboardist for now-defunct avant-garde band Zumbi do Mato, respectively), who co-wrote some of the tracks alongside Skylab.
+It was self-released in 2007, and counted with guest appearances by musicians Maurício Pereira (vocalist and saxophonist of the duo Os Mulheres Negras), Zé Felipe and Marlos Salustiano (bassist and keyboardist for avant-garde band Zumbi do Mato, respectively), who co-wrote some of the tracks alongside Skylab.

 Skylab and Zé Felipe would come up with the collaborative output Rogério Skylab & Orquestra Zé Felipe two years later.
 In 2024, "A Irmã da Minha Mulher" and "Vou, Vou, Vou" were re-recorded for Trilogia do Fim, Vol. 2.

 The album can be downloaded for free on Skylab's official website.